This Chocolate Chunk Banana Bread is moist, dense, and jam-packed with rich chocolate in every bite. One of my favorite banana bread recipes!

 The result is lots and lots of chocolate ribboned throughout the bread and more than plenty in every bite—and a banana bread so good, it will never be an afterthought!

 You don’t need anything fancy for this recipe!
 It’s a pretty standard banana bread, made special with the addition of chopped bittersweet chocolate.

-- All-purpose flour – Learn how to measure flour.
+- All-purpose flour – Too much flour leads to dry banana bread, so take care to measure carefully.
+Learn how to measure flour.

 - Baking soda

 - Unsalted butter – Let this soften to room temperature for about half an hour before baking.

 - Granulated sugar

 - Mashed overripe bananas – The more ripe they are, the more banana flavor your bread will have.
 You’ll need about 3 to 4 ripe bananas, depending on their size.
 Mash them with a fork, a potato masher, or some other implement.
 (Bananas not ripe yet?
 Read this: How to Ripen Bananas)

 - Bittersweet chocolate – Use a sharp knife to coarsely chop the chocolate.
 Alternatively, you can use bittersweet or semi-sweet chocolate chips.

 What Is the Difference Between Semisweet and Bittersweet Chocolate?